First Nations Education Policy

 What is the First Nations Education Policy?

-The policy aims to define the national aspirations and priorities for First Nations education and accelerate improvements to the outcomes and experiences of First Nations learners across Australia.
+The Policy aims to define the national aspirations and priorities for First Nations education and accelerate improvements to the outcomes and experiences of First Nations learners across Australia.

 This begins in early childhood education and schooling and continues through to chosen pathways after school, such as vocational education and training, higher education, or employment.